 's case was tested and exonerated him.

 In 2004, the evidence in Whitfield's case was subjected to DNA testing.
 Whitfield was excluded from the rape kit samples of both victims.
-The profile obtained from testing indicated that another inmate, already serving life for another sexual assault, was the true perpetrator.
+The profile obtained from testing indicated that another inmate, Aaron Doxie III, who was already serving life for another sexual assault, was the true perpetrator.
 Whitfield had served over 22 years in prison for crimes he did not commit.
+This was the second rape to be linked to Doxie for which a defendant had been wrongly convicted.
+DNA testing exonerated Julius Ruffin in 2003 of a rape which was linked to Doxie.

 In 2005, then-Governor Mark Warner ordered testing of biological evidence from 1973 through 1988 that could be found in Burton’s files.